Horizon Forbidden West review

 Weight of the world

-In Horizon Zero Dawn, we take Aloy nothing to becoming a world-saving hero.
+In Horizon Zero Dawn, we see Aloy go from being a Nora tribe outcast to a world-saving hero.
 Forbidden West reveals the burden of that success.
-Her quest to find a solution to the Blight, a red plague that is sweeping the wildlife and foliage alike, pushes her to head West, towards California.
+Her quest to find a solution to the Blight, a red plague that is sweeping through the world's wildlife and foliage alike, pushes her to head West, towards California.
 This land has been called the Forbidden West by the Carja due to the violent Tanakth occupying the region.
 Despite all her achievements in the last game, Aloy is a stranger in this new setting.
 She’s not alone though.
-Varl and Erend, her two companions from the first game are along for the right, but the weight of her mission distances her from her friends.
+Varl and Erend, her two companions from the first game are along for the fight, but the weight of her mission distances her from her friends.
 She is frustrated with the world.
 She is trying to save the planet from the Blight sweeping the land and yet she is running up against petty politics and squabbles.

 Soon after arriving in the Forbidden West she becomes embroiled in the infighting of the Tenakth and a rebel tribe run by a warmonger named Regalla who has been taught how to Override machines.
 This chase sends her on a massive journey that eventually widens the scope of the game's sci-fi setting much further than the previous game.